 Its fleet consists of four mega-yachts (L'Austral, Le Boreal, Le Lyrial and Le Soleal), six mid-size yachts (Le Champlain, Le Laperouse, Le Bougainville, Le Dumont-D'Urville, Le Bellot and Le Jacques Cartier) and one small-capacity yacht (Le Ponant) sailing Mediterranean, Adriatic, Caribbean and other exotic itineraries.
 Ponant's all-inclusive fares (some shore excursions, drinks, internet and gratuities) are competitive and provide high value for money.

 16. Crystal (Esprit)

 The first of its kind to join the Crystal Cruises' fleet, 62-passenger Crystal Esprit is a luxury yacht with multiple restaurants offering top-notch cuisine, a gym, a spa and an expansive sun deck with a plunge pool and lounge.
 Its superb crew is consistent with the line's reputation for attention to passengers and detail.
-Most staterooms on Crystal Esprit are a comfortable 280 square feet, with a great king bed, lots of high-tech toys and lavish marble bathrooms.
+Most cabins on Crystal Esprit are a comfortable 280 square feet, with a great king bed, lots of high-tech toys and lavish marble bathrooms.

 The ship sails destination-intensive itineraries predominantly in the Caribbean, Adriatic and Middle East.
-Activities on shore -- most of which are included in the cruise fares -- focus on kayaking, cycling, swimming, snorkeling and hiking, with a smattering of cultural and culinary tours.
+Activities on shore -- most of which are included in the cruise fares -- focus on kayaking, cycling, swimming, snorkelling and hiking, with a smattering of cultural and culinary tours.
 The ship's marina has a swimming platform and offers water toys, such as paddleboards, Jet Skis, water skis, snorkeling equipment and kayaks.
 Esprit's most unusual feature is its three-person submarine (tours at additional cost).